Mikey-E/CSEC-5010-03-23194-Spring-2023-Final-Project/README.md

 The application will start with a field in which to designate a working directory, and a field to type a password.
 This password can be anything, even nothing (which is of course not recommended, but still results in files being encrypted with an empty string as the basis for the encryption.
-One might do this to make a .serval file available to anyone using the software).
+One might do this to make a .serval file easily available to anyone using the software).

 Once these 2 fields have been chosen, click Refresh Files and Password.
 Now you will see a list of files in the working directory for which you have access based on your password.
 You can read data from a selected file into the text box on the